daniel-molina/visualequation/README.md

 * CTRL+s:
 Save the equation to a transparent PNG file.

+* Ctr+p:
+Create a square at the left of the selection box, ready to be overwritten.
+It is useful if you forgot to write something at the left of a block and you do not want to delete the first symbol/operator until you write the missing part.

 * SHIFT+click on an element of the panel above:
 If the element is a symbol, the selection is replaced by the symbol.
 If it is an operator, the selection is replaced by the operator and the first argument of it is set to the selection.
 (The first argument is the one represented by one dot or three dots instead of a square)

-* TAB:
-Create a square at the left of the selection box, ready to be overwritten.
-Useful if you forgot to write something at the left of a block and you do not want to delete the first character/operator until you write the missing part.

 ## Known Issues

+* Conversion to SVG fails when the equation contain a Text.
+The application will wait forever while converting, so the user has to force the exit of the execution.
+  * Affected environments: Ubuntu Xenial (16.04) (dvisvgm 1.9.2)
-Conversion to SVG fails in Ubuntu Xenial (16.04), dvisvgm 1.9.2.
-(The application will wait forever) It is known to work in Ubuntu 14.04 and 18.04 (dvisvgm 1.2.2 and 2.1.3)
+  * It is known to work in Ubuntu 14.04 and 18.04 (dvisvgm 1.2.2 and 2.1.3, respectively)
+  * Solutions: There are not so many programs that transform images into a nice SVG, most of them have issues. pdf2svg does normally a good work, but it does an ugly output in the affected system for the so-called Text block.
+Maybe that shows that the problem is caused by something related with the associated font.

 ## License